Investing

 $566,765

-Alex contributed $120,000 less and invested for 20 fewer years — yet ended up with $35,000 more.
-Those 10 extra years of compounding outweighed 20 extra years of contributions.
-Time isn’t just a variable — it’s the variable.
+Alex invested $120,000 less and contributed for 20 fewer years, yet ended up with about $64,000 more.
+Those first 10 years of compounding outweighed two extra decades of contributions.
+Time isn’t just one of the variables.
+It’s the one that dominates everything else.

 The Inflation Reality Check

-A dollar today is worth more than a dollar in 30 years.
-At 3% inflation, $100,000 in future dollars buys what roughly $41,000 buys today.
-That doesn’t make your growth meaningless — it just means you should always look at the inflation-adjusted view when setting goals.
-If your nominal return is 7% and inflation is 3%, your real purchasing power grows at about 4% per year.
+A dollar today buys more than a dollar will in 30 years.
+At 3% average inflation (roughly the U.S. long-term average), $100,000 in future dollars has the purchasing power of about $41,000 in today’s money.
+That doesn’t make compound growth meaningless.
+It just means the inflation-adjusted view is the honest one.
+If your nominal return is 7% and inflation runs 3%, your real purchasing power grows at about 4% per year.

-The most valuable financial decision most people can make isn’t picking the right stock — it’s starting early, contributing consistently, keeping fees low, and staying the course.
-Compounding rewards patience above all else.
+The most valuable financial move for most people isn’t picking the right stock.
+It’s starting early, contributing consistently, keeping fees low, and staying the course.
+Compounding rewards patience above everything else.

 Quick Start Calculator